ourlink/VultrFirewallDynamicDNS/README.md

 ### Looping
-to loop forever with a configurable delay between polls edit `ddns.py` and set `loop_forever` to `True`.
+To loop forever with a configurable delay between polls edit `ddns.py` and set `loop_forever` to `True`.
 The delay time is configurable, defaulting to 60 seconds.